Shakir-Afridi/react-form-dto/README.md

 ---

-## 🎭 Conditional Visibility with `visiableWhen`
+## 🎭 Conditional Visibility with `visibleWhen`

 React Form DTO supports dynamic field visibility based on the values of other fields in the form.
-This is achieved through the `visiableWhen` property, which allows you to define simple conditions or complex logical expressions.
+This is achieved through the `visibleWhen` property, which allows you to define simple conditions or complex logical expressions.

 ### Basic Usage